Service Desk: Definition, Tasks and Benefits

 Yes, service and support team productivity can be improved by automating routine tasks using built-in workflow capabilities.
 Standard queries or recurring problems can be processed automatically based on rules, which both speeds up the process and improves the quality of responses.

 A so-called Service Catalog is a central component of the Service Desk.
 This provides a simple selection option of standard requests or standard services.
-The user can choose from a catalog of services.
+The user can choose from a catalog of service offerings.
 All related ticket forms are automatically created or the fields are pre-filled.

 The user only needs to add some data to personalize the request.
-This catalog can be expanded to include new services.
-For this purpose, the Service Desk includes a configuration option for new services.
+This catalog can be expanded to include new service offerings.
+For this purpose, the Service Desk includes a configuration option for new offers.
 These are defined once and are then available to all users.